About us

 We believe in bringing people together.
 We celebrate diversity and always stand against intolerance.
 We’re part of a worldwide movement, creating stronger communities and inspiring positive futures.

-By 2023 we will have prepared more young people with skills for life, supported by amazing leaders delivering an inspiring programme.
-We will be growing, more inclusive, shaped by young people and making a bigger impact in our communities.
+Our vision for 2025 was to have prepared more young people with skills for life supported by amazing volunteers that deliver an inspiring programme.
+The aim was to grow, be more inclusive, shape our work by young people and make a bigger impact in our communities.

 What Scouts do